Understanding GPU Resource Interference One Level Deeper: Research Outlook and Conclusions

-\textbf{Hardware wishlist for GPU spatial sharing:} The closed-source nature of NVIDIA GPUs limits user control over kernel execution as various hardware mechanisms are a black box.
+The closed-source nature of NVIDIA GPUs limits user control over kernel execution as various hardware mechanisms are a black box.
 Exposing some hardware features can help programmers take better control of the GPU.
 Better intra-SM visibility is needed, providing insights into the warp scheduling algorithm and the mapping of instructions to physical cores.
-Additionally, a programmer-friendly way to partition SMs and DRAM channels at the kernel level can mitigate intra-SM and DRAM bandwidth interference.
-While MPS allows limiting applications to a set of SMs, it is quite inelastic due to its coarse granularity (whole workload)~\cite{mps}.
-Related work proposes limiting a kernel's blocks to specific SMs and DRAM channels (or alter the grid size), but they are code-intrusive and unsuitable for ML workloads with closed-source kernels~\cite{zhang2024missile, Jain19fgpus, Zhao23Miriam, Chen23Combo}.
+Enhancing profiling tools such as NCU to allow for collecting GPU metrics under kernel colocation would be very beneficial for better understanding interference, although very challenging since these profilers heavily rely on deterministic kernel replay.
+Furthermore, programmer-friendly ways to partition SMs and DRAM channels at the kernel level can mitigate intra-SM and DRAM bandwidth interference.
+CUDA green contexts already provide much stricter isolation compared to MPS, but they only partition SMs and not DRAM channels.
+Related work proposes limiting a kernel's blocks to specific DRAM channels, but they are code-intrusive and unsuitable for ML workloads with closed-source kernels~\cite{zhang2024missile, Jain19fgpus, Zhao23Miriam, Chen23Combo}.
 Finally, enabling kernel preemptibility could improve kernel colocation, especially in real-time tasks, as shown by REEF~\cite{Mingcong22Reef} for AMD GPUs.